 sin no more.

-This scripture passage should be without question, proof
+This Sacrifice Scripture passage should be without question, proof

-But what about sacrifice today?
+But what about Biblical sacrifice to be performed today?
 Are we

-supposed to sacrifice something, somehow, for all the Lord has done for us?
-How
+supposed to sacrifice something, somehow, for all the Lord has done

+because Abel did.
 What Abel did he did from his heart.
 What God wants

 Not much to ask huh?